putyourlightson/craft-plugin-documentation-outline/README.md

 > Installing a plugin is straightforward and doesn’t require more than a single sentence.

-Install the plugin from the Craft Plugin Store in your site’s control panel or manually using composer:
+Install the plugin from the Craft Plugin Store in your site’s control panel or manually using composer.

 ```
 composer require putyourlightson/craft-gamma